Best OBS Studio Settings for Live Streaming [2024 Update]

 Encoders come in the form of both software and hardware.
 Software encoders are typically free or low-cost, but hardware encoders can get quite expensive.

 Research shows that 67% of viewers rank video output quality as the most important factor in a live stream.
-As a broadcaster, you can ensure high-quality video content for your viewers by choosing the best OBS settings before you go live.
+As a broadcaster, you can ensure high-quality video content for your viewers by choosing the best OBS encoder settings before you go live.

 What is OBS Studio?